At least $9.7 billion in state bailouts for Air France, KLM

 The Dutch minister said the support would come with strings attached.
 “It’s tax money from us all and that means we will ask for something in return.”

-Air France-KLM Chief Executive Ben Smith hailed the “unparalleled vote of confidence.”
+Air France-KLM Chief Executive Benjamin Smith hailed the “unparalleled vote of confidence.”

-The company would have run out of cash “in the very near future” without this help, he said.
+The company would have run out of cash “in the very near future” without this help, he said in a video message to staff and the tax-paying public.
 He promised the company would “rethink our model immediately” to stay competitive once virus confinement measures start allowing more air travel.

-KLM CEO Pieter Elbers announced earlier this week he was giving up 20% of his salary this year as the airline fights for its survival.
+Smith announced last month he was giving up his bonus this year and taking a 25% cut to his salary, and KLM CEO Pieter Elbers announced earlier this week he was giving up 20% of his salary this year as the airline fights for its survival.

+All the major U.S. airlines have reached agreements with the Treasury Department for billions in grants and loans to help them cover payroll costs through September.

+The virus has not only brought government restrictions on travel, but has stoked fear among the public of being trapped in a plane while sharing recycled air with people who might be infected.
+Airlines are spending more on refunds than they’re earning on new bookings, and airline executives say their companies could take years to recover.

 The French government is also considering a 5-billion-euro loan guarantee for carmaker Renault, Le Maire said.